 What Type of Educational Programs are Available for Organizational Psychology?

-Organizational Therapists and Psychologists can choose what level of education best fits their personal needs as well as the professional goals.
+Organizational Therapists and Psychologists can choose what level of education best fits their personal needs and professional goals.
 In a master’s program, the student is training to be an Industrial Organizational (IO) professional.
-IO professionals are trained to help organizations; IO professionals practice IO psychology.
-In a Ph.D. program, students are training to become an IO scholar.
+IO professionals are trained to help organizations and practice IO psychology.
+In a Ph.D. program, students are preparing to become an IO scholar.
 An IO scholar will do the same tasks as the IO professional, but will also use those experiences to advance our general understanding of IO through research.

-For more information about Organizational Therapists and Psychologists, we invite to you visit our homepage or start scrolling through our FAQs page.
+For more information about Organizational Therapists and Psychologists, visit our homepage or scroll through our FAQs page.
 In addition to our program rankings, our site offers information about the profession through blogs, TED talks, scholarships, and even stress relieving tips.